natcap/invest.users-guide/source/en/recreation.rst

     + **pr_TUD**: the proportion of the sum of TUD_YR_AVG across all features

-    + **avg_pr_UD**: average of pr_TUD and pr_TUD.
+    + **avg_pr_UD**: average of pr_PUD and pr_TUD.
 This variable is logit-transformed and then used as the response variable in the regression model.

-    + If Compute Regression is selected, one field for each predictor given in the Predictor Table.
-The values of those fields are the metric calculated per response feature (:ref:`rec-data-needs`: Predictor Table).
+    + If Compute Regression is selected, there will be one field for each predictor defined in the Predictor Table.
+The values of those fields are based on the metric defined in the Predictor Table. (:ref:`rec-data-needs`: Predictor Table).

 + **regression_summary.txt** (output if Compute Regression is selected):